 - Step 4: Consider what would make your job attractive to the right people.
 You can’t please everybody, but you can please the people that would fit into your culture.

-- Step 5: Take advantage of our 6 Steps to Writing Job Descriptions that Attract Great Candidates.
-We've found that following the guide can make your job postings twice as effective.
+- Step 5: Take advantage of our Staffing Advisors Guide to Effective Job Advertising.
+We’ve found that following the guide can make your job postings twice as effective.